AjitUbbanapally/44643Sec04Team05Spring2024FinalProject/README.md

 ## User Interface Design configuration

  Since its an Enterprise resource planning application, the UI is so designed to cater to the Business needs.
+  The Navigation among different screens
+- There is an initial login screen where the User(Attorney can provide the login information), with additional feature of forgot User name , Password for easy retrieval.
+There is a component at the bottom of the page, where the  client can provide ones basic details which will help the software compute the profile score.
+This would form the basis for whether the case would be accepted or not.
+- Buttons pressed
+- Scroll horizontally or vertically.
+- Tap gestures or click on the content.